NLNZDigitalPreservation/nlnz-m11n-tools-automation/README.md

 Gradle builds provide part of the platform of build and deploy automation.
 This plugin makes objects available for use in scripting.

+## Important

+There is an assumption in some of the included functionality that unix commands are available.
+The functionality may also work in a Windows git bash shell.

 ## Versioning

 See the `build.gradle` file for the current jar version that will be generated.